MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmbfestateunsubscribechanges0.md

     FwpmBfeStateSubscribeChanges0</a> function, it must deregister the callback function before the callout driver can be unloaded.

+> [!WARNING]
-Do not call <b>FwpmBfeStateUnsubscribeChanges0</b> from a callback function that your driver previously registered by calling <a href="/windows-hardware/drivers/ddi/fwpmk/nf-fwpmk-fwpmbfestatesubscribechanges0">
+> Do not call <b>FwpmBfeStateUnsubscribeChanges0</b> from a callback function that your driver previously registered by calling <a href="/windows-hardware/drivers/ddi/fwpmk/nf-fwpmk-fwpmbfestatesubscribechanges0">
     FwpmBfeStateSubscribeChanges0</a>.
 Doing so can cause a deadlock.

 ## -see-also